 – Satyakam Ray

 Bibliosmia is where book lovers sniff off the pages by keeping the book close to their nostrils.
-However, this sweet but weird activity is limited to bibliophiles, still practiced worldwide.
+However, this sweet but weird activity is limited to bibliophiles but is still practiced worldwide.
 It’s unknown when this concept got wider attention and how long this practice has been followed, but the approach has earned its way into the urban jargon.
 From lonely second-hand bookstores across the globe to sophisticated libraries, evidence of Bibliosmia can be found everywhere.

 Considering personal experience, the author has a fond memory of Bibliosmia.
 In a Hyderabad crossword store, the author’s usual go-to place for stress-free solitude, while doing the precious Bibliosmia blithely, the store manager caught the author red-handed.
 Not a shameful activity, but indeed a joyful childish me-too moment.
 There will be more readers worldwide who can acknowledge their Bibliosmia me-too moments.
 Isn’t that thrilling?